HenryQalmari/Adafruit_nRF52_Arduino_SulaJalmari/README.md

  5. Restart the Arduino IDE
  6. Open the Boards Manager from the Tools -> Board menu and install 'Qalmari Boards'
  7. Connect the board via USB
+ 8. Double click the reset button (button next to the USB)
- 8. Once the it's installed, select 'Qalmari Boards/Qalmari SulaJalmari' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
+ 9. Once the it's installed, select 'Qalmari Boards/Qalmari SulaJalmari' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
- 9. (optional) Watch this tutorial: https://www.youtube.com/watch?v=JnJIKX5J0Cc&list=PLwWF-ICTWmB7-b9bsE3UcQzz-7ipI5tbR
+ 10. (optional) Watch this tutorial: https://www.youtube.com/watch?v=JnJIKX5J0Cc&list=PLwWF-ICTWmB7-b9bsE3UcQzz-7ipI5tbR
- 10. Explore File -> Examples -> Qalmari examples.
+ 11. Explore File -> Examples -> Qalmari examples.
 Note that the Qalmari Board has to be selected.

 ### Optional (Core Development): Adafruit nRF52 BSP via git